Date to be announced; 8:30am – 5:00pm

 Dr. Richard Crocombe graduated from Oxford University (BA, MA, chemistry) and the University of Southampton (PhD, chemistry & spectroscopy) in the UK.
 He moved to the US, initially for a postdoctoral fellowship, and then joined Digilab (Bio-Rad) working on laboratory FT-IR.
 He held numerous positions at Digilab over the years, but concentrated on product and applications development, including step-scan FT-IR applications and spectroscopic imaging using two-dimensional focalplane array detectors.
 About fifteen years ago he changed course to concentrate on miniature, portable and handheld spectroscopic instruments, working at Axsun Technologies (tunable near-infrared lasers), Thermo Fisher Scientific (XRF, Raman, FT-IR, near-infrared), and finally PerkinElmer (portable GC-MS).
 In 2017 he left the corporate world to set up his own consulting company, helping to commercialize new miniature spectroscopic technologies.
-He is a Fellow of the Society for Applied Spectroscopy, an SPIE Senior Member (2017), and received the Williams-Wright Award for industrial spectroscopy in 2012.
+He is the 2020 President of the Society for Applied Spectroscopy, an SPIE Senior Member (2017), and received the Williams-Wright Award for industrial spectroscopy in 2012.